JackStouffer/jacks_standard_library/docs/jsl_core.md

 ### Function: `jsl_fatptr_auto_slice`

 Returns the slice in `original_fatptr` that represents the written to portion, given the size and pointer in `writer_fatptr`.

-If either parameter has a NULL data field, has a negative length, or if the writer does not point to a portion of the original allocation, this function will return a fat pointer with a `NULL` data pointer.
+This function asserts on the following conditions

+* Either fatptr has a null data field
+* Either fatptr has a negative length
+* The writer_fatptr does not point to the memory of original_fatptr

 Example: